russellbits/Writing/Fiction/05.Novels/03.brother-dustfish/Brother Dustfish.md

 "You're going to need another name, little one," Ghendra said.

 Able had returned to Ghendra's house in the afternoon and she could see from his face what he had discovered.
 She set poorly for him and hugged him.
-But she also knew that it would only be days before the caravan would leave at the next approach of the Moon, and then ti would be many months before the traders built a new bridge and returned to Idex Mortez.
+But she also knew that it would only be days before the caravan would leave at the next approach of the Moon, and then it would be many months before the traders built a new bridge and returned to Idex Mortez.

 "My name is Able."